cloudbees-actions/run-process/README.md

 ## Description
 This is one of several GitHub Actions provided on an "as-is" basis by CloudBees that enable users to write GitHub Action Workflows that send work to an external CloudBees CD/RO instance.
 This Action enables workflows to run an existing Application Process on a remote CloudBees CD/RO instance.
 ## Intended audience
-For teams utilizing GitHub Actions for build and continuous integration, the CloudBees CD/RO Actions provide a mechanism for releasing software in a secure, governed, and auditable manner with deep visibility as is required in regulated industries, for example.
+For teams utilizing GitHub Actions for build and continuous integration, the CloudBees CD/RO Actions provide a mechanism for releasing software in a secure, governed, and auditable manner with deep visibility, as is required in regulated industries, for example.
 Platform or shared services teams can build reusable content in the CloudBees CD/RO platform that conforms to company standards and removes the burden of release automation from the application teams.
 ## Prerequisites
 CloudBees CD/RO is an enterprise "on-premise" product that automates software delivery processes, including production deployments and releases.
 To use utilize this GitHub Action, it is necessary to have access to a CloudBees CD/RO instance, in particular,
 - A CloudBees CD/RO instance that GitHub Actions can access through REST calls (TCP port 443)